 Free Toys, Gifts, and Food in Broward County

 Broward Outreach Center offers food, shelter, medical and substance abuse treatment, and job training.
-At Christmas, they also pass out over 6,000 free toys to needy children.
-Call (954) 926-7417.,
+At Christmastime, they also pass out over 6,000 free toys to needy children.
+Call (954) 926-7417.

 Catholic Charities Miami helps the needy in South Florida.
 For free toys, food, or other needs, contact a church in your community or call (305) 754-2444.

 Charlene’s Angels on Earth in Pembroke Pines helps victims of domestic abuse.
 They also have a holiday adopt-a-family program.
 To qualify, call (754) 484-0137.

 Dressing Children with Pride offers new shoes, clothing, and other items for the needy at their Neat Stuff store, but the emphasis is on children from the Dade County region.
 They also provide Halloween costumes and clothes for special occasions like proms.
 Sick children receive stuffed animals.
 Call (305) 638-5878 for more information.

 Gateway Community Outreach in Deerfield Beach provides clothing, food, and referrals throughout the year.
 During the holidays, they offer special events, visits with Santa, free toys, and holiday dinners.
 Call (954) 725-8434 or email [email protected]

 Homestead Soup Kitchen serves hot meals all year to individuals or families with no questions asked.
 They also serve Easter, Thanksgiving, and Christmas meals.
 Free toys or small gifts are sometimes available.
 Call (305) 245-7448 for information.